Council of Representatives (Bahrain)

 The Council of Representatives (مجلس النواب), sometimes translated as the "Chamber of Deputies", is the name given to the lower house of the Bahraini National Assembly, the bicameral national legislative body of Bahrain.

 The council was created by the 2002 Constitution of Bahrain and consists of forty members elected by universal suffrage.
-Members are elected for four-year terms from single-member constituencies using a two-round system, with a second round being held of the top two candidates if no candidate receives 50% of the vote in the first round.
+Members are elected for four-year terms from single-member constituencies using a two-round system, with a second round being held between the top two candidates if no candidate receives 50% of the vote in the first round.
 Candidates must be Bahraini citizens and at least 30 years old.

 The forty seats of the Council of Representatives together with the forty royally-appointed seats of the Consultative Council form the Bahraini National Assembly.

-The last election for the council was the 2022 Bahraini general election held on 12 November 2018, with the runoff on 19 November.
+The last election for the council was the 2022 Bahraini general election held on 12 November 2022, with the runoff on 19 November.
 Following the election, Ahmed bin Salman Al-Musallam was on 12 December 2022 elected chairman of the council.